 The Mental Health Benefits of Sports

 Being physically active is great for fitness, but it can also reduce stress and boost the release of ‘feel good’ hormones, especially when coupled with the fresh air of the great outdoors.
 With that said, sports are great for helping students battle anxiety and the pressures of school life, such as exams, homework or even friendship problems.
 It can act as an outlet for various uncomfortable emotions, and students can return to the classroom feeling refreshed and alert.

 Sports Teaches Discipline

-Becoming better at a particular sport takes determination and discipline.
+Athletic Lift shares that becoming better at a particular sport takes determination and discipline.
 Students must take direction from their teacher/coach, follow the rules, and respect their peers, even their opponents.
-This also helps teach children about healthy competition; how to win with humility and lose with grace.
+This also helps teach children about healthy competition, how to win with humility and lose with grace.
 As you can see, I’ve been an advocate of competition for kids – just read the post below.

 Most schools explore a variety of different sports, from gymnastics to athletics and swimming.
-This allows them to potentially find something they’re passionate about that they can pursue outside of school as an extracurricular activity.
+Some require specialist sports equipment such as badminton which requires badminton shoes, or football which requires football boots.
+However, it’s a small price to pay.
+Playing sports allows them to potentially find something they’re passionate about that they can pursue outside of school as an extracurricular activity.
 Even if they’re not particularly fond of PE, they are still allowed to develop various skills, as discussed above.
 So, while you may not necessarily consider PE to be an important subject compared with English or STEM subjects, it is actually very beneficial for students and shouldn’t be overlooked.